Mattds825/dailys-habit-tracker/README.md

 # Dailys Habit Tracker

-A habit tracker for you daily commitments to help you keep on top of your game.
+A habit tracker for your daily commitments to help you keep on top of your game.
 Dailys combines a sleek interface with a social component to make tracking your habit as easy and enjoyable as possible.

 ## Project Goals